 If you have any issues with your password, contact the ITS service desk by calling: 416-675-6622ext.
 8888 then select 0 , to speak to live agent.

 In the menu on the left side of the page, click on Courses.
 When you see the course listed, click on your specific course code (underlined link under My Courses) in the middle of the page.
-When you click on this, it will take you in to that specific course site.
+If you click on this, it will take you in to that specific course site.

 Once in the course site, look for the menu down the left side, this is your course navigation menu.

-When starting your course, check for things like a getting started section or a critical path.
+When starting your course, check for things like a Getting started section, Announcements or a Critical path.
 These tools will help answer some questions you might have about what is expected or when things might happen in your course.

 Want to know what textbooks might be required?
 Check out the Course outline.
 Books can be ordered online through Humber’s bookstore or may be available through another seller (i.e. Amazon.ca or Indigo/Chapters).

 Your instructor might use Blackboard Collaborate Ultra or another type of video conference software.
 Make sure to test your computers microphone and webcam, as they may be needed during or throughout the course.
 For more about Collaborate Ultra, check out our Blackboard Support section.

 Many courses will have a posting under discussions that the instructor has created for the class to introduce themselves.
 Make sure you take advantage of this and respond to other student’s posts to make them feel welcome, as well.

 Just as discussions are important in a traditional class, they are equally important in an online one.
 Not only are they important to connect with others in the class, but they may be part of your grade.
 For information about discussion boards.